IBSC Ideas Lab

 IBSC Ideas Lab invites school librarians in member schools to connect virtually using the free online tool Zoom.
 Limited to 12 participants plus the facilitator, this IBSC Ideas Lab includes three one-hour sessions for participants to discuss relevant topics.

 Designed as an interactive exchange among colleagues, IBSC Ideas Lab engages dedicated educators who learn and grow together.
-Each session starts with a 10-minute introduction from a global guest to jumpstart a facilitated conversation on the topic.
+Before each session, participants watch a 10-minute introduction from a global guest to jumpstart a facilitated conversation on the topic.
 Together we surface fresh ideas and build mutual support structures and enduring professional friendships.

 Available exclusively to IBSC member schools, first-time participants who can commit to joining all three sessions get preference in registration to support the success of each small group.